-

 How are employees typically incentivised in venture capital backed companies (e.g. share options or other equity-based incentives)?

-The incentivisation of employees is typically achieved through their participation in implemented employee incentive program(s) enabling the respective beneficiary’s economic participation in the company’s future value increase.
-In Germany, the issuance of virtual shares (i.e. contractual payment claims instead of real shares) is common practice because the subscription for virtual shares will not immediately trigger tax obligations at the time of issuance (“no dry income”).
-Furthermore, those virtually incentivised employees will have no actual shareholder rights which makes the organizational handling of the program easier, in particular if the employee leaves the company.
+Employee incentivisation is typically achieved through their participation in implemented employee incentive program(s) enabling the respective beneficiary’s economic participation in the company’s future value increase.
+In Germany, the issuance of virtual shares (i.e. contractual payment claims instead of real shares) is common practice because the subscription for virtual shares does not trigger immediate tax liability upon grant, thereby avoiding so-called “dry income”.
+In addition, those virtually incentivised employees will have no actual shareholder rights which makes the organizational handling of the program easier, in particular if the employee leaves the company.

-However, on December 18, 2023, the German Future Financing Act (Zukunftsfinanzierungsgesetz (ZuFinG)) entered into force which shall (inter alia) ultimately prevent the beneficiary from being burdened with tax in connection with the issuance of real shares at the time of issuance.
+However, on December 18, 2023, the German Future Financing Act (Zukunftsfinanzierungsgesetz (ZuFinG)) entered into force which shall (inter alia) prevent the beneficiary from being burdened with tax in connection with the issuance of real shares at the time of issuance.
+The scope of these tax incentives created by this was extended even further by the Annual Tax Act 2024 (Jahressteuergesetz 2024).
 Therefore, it remains to be seen whether virtual shares will in future still predominate the employee incentivisation within the German venture capital environment.

 -